Saint-Sulpice, Paris: Notable events

 The Marquis de Sade and Charles Baudelaire were baptized in Saint-Sulpice (1740 and 1821, respectively), and the church also saw the marriage of Victor Hugo to Adèle Foucher (1822).

+On 6 June 1791, Pierre Victor, Baron de Besenval de Brunstatt, was buried in the church of Saint-Sulpice, after having died on 2 June in his residence, the Hôtel de Besenval.

 During the Paris Commune (1871) one faction, called the Club de la Victoire, chose Saint-Sulpice as its headquarters and Louise Michel spoke from the pulpit.

 Louise Élisabeth de Bourbon and Louise Élisabeth d'Orléans, granddaughters of Louis XIV and Madame de Montespan are buried in the church.
-Louise de Lorraine, duchesse de Bouillon and wife of Charles Godefroy de La Tour d'Auvergne, was buried here in 1788.
+Louise de Lorraine, Duchess of Bouillon and wife of Charles Godefroy de La Tour d'Auvergne, was buried here in 1788.

 On Sunday 17 March 2019, the church caught on fire.
 Spectators at an organ concert alerted firefighters.
 The fire badly damaged the doors, a stained-glass window, and a bas-relief; and a staircase near the doorway went up in flames.
 Police later confirmed the fire was an arson attack.
 The City of Paris is required to pay for the building's repair and restoration.

 A funeral mass was held in the church for Jacques Chirac, former President of France, on 30 September 2019.

 Organs

 The church has a long-standing tradition of talented organists that dates back to the eighteenth century (see below).
 In 1862, Aristide Cavaillé-Coll rebuilt the existing organ built by François-Henri Clicquot.
-The case was designed by Jean-François-Thérèse Chalgrin and built by Monsieur Joudot.
+The case was designed by Jean-François Chalgrin and built by Monsieur Joudot.

 Though using many materials from Clicquot's French Classical organ, it is considered to be Cavaillé-Coll's magnum opus, featuring 102 speaking stops on five manuals and pedal, and is perhaps the most impressive instrument of the romantic French symphonic-organ era.

 Its titular organists have been renowned, starting with Nicolas Séjan in the 18th century, and continuing with Charles-Marie Widor (organist 1870–1933), Marcel Dupré (organist 1934–1971), and Jean-Jacques Grunenwald (organist 1973–1982), organists and composers of high international reputation.
 For over a century (1870–1971), Saint-Sulpice employed only two organists, and much credit is due to these musicians for preserving the instrument in its original state.
-The current organists are Daniel Roth (titular organist, since 1985) and Sophie-Véronique Cauchefer-Choplin (organiste titulaire-adjointe, since 1985).
+Since 2023 Sophie-Véronique Cauchefer-Choplin and Karol Mossakowski have served as titular organists, having succeeded Daniel Roth (titular organist from 1985 to 2023), who continues to serve as emeritus titular organist.